AlbertoBarrago/AD-Blocker/README.md

-# Adv Blocker
+# Ad Blocker

-ADV Blocker is a lightweight Chrome extension designed to enhance your browsing experience by blocking intrusive ads.
+AD Blocker is a lightweight Chrome extension designed to enhance your browsing experience by blocking intrusive ads.
 Enjoy a cleaner, faster, and more secure web experience with just a click.

 ## Features